The Well-Tempered Timpani

 Second Edition 2011

-I hope that you will find this WEBook enjoyable and of interest to you.
+I hope you find this WEBook both enjoyable and insightful.

 Richard K. Jones